Kawhi Leonard Saved the Raptors with a Shot Toronto Will Never Forget

 "You're going to be in this position again," Gasol told him.
 "Don't see this as failure, losing is not failure."

 T.J.
-McConnell, Embiid's longtime teammate and the only other player left from The Process years, led Embiid back to the locker room, where he was met by his girlfriend.
+McConnell, Embiid's longtime teammate and the only other player left from The Process years, led Embiid back to the locker room.
+Outside, Embiid was met by his girlfriend.
 She wiped away his tears.
 She put her hand on his cheek.
 She wrapped her arms around his neck.

 "Have you ever lost a Game 7?" he asked general manager Elton Brand later on.
 Brand told him he had.